 |

-Military service in the Wehrmacht, founded in 1935, was mandatory.
+By the way, military service in the Wehrmacht, founded in 1935, was mandatory.

 Youngsters were enlisted in its ranks under state law.
 They, too, as